 Vote by Mail

-Colorado, Oregon, and Washington conducts all elections by mail and do not offer in-person voting at all.
-If you live in Oregon, see http://866ourvote.org to find out how the process works and what the important dates are to make sure you get your ballot in on time.
+Colorado, Oregon, and Washington have mail voting, and automatically mail a ballot to every eligible voter.
+If you live in one of these states, see http://866ourvote.org to find out how the process works and what the important dates are to make sure you get your ballot in on time.

 College and graduate students have the right to establish voting residency in the place they consider their principal home.
 This may be your current school address, or a previous address (such as parents’ address) you still consider to be “home.”
 However, it is necessary to establish your voting residency by following the registration requirements for your state.
 Follow the steps above to confirm that your registration and ID are correct and sufficient, and vote early or in person or absentee as applicable.
 Some of the states that have passed voter ID laws will not accept student IDs and others have passed strict new requirements for student IDs that universities and colleges may not be able to comply with in time for the election.
 Find out if you will be voting in such a state and obtain a different type of ID, if possible.
 For more information on student voting, check the Brennan Center’s 50-State Student Voting Guide (see Other Resources below).